nfreeman19/bikesharing/README.md

 https://public.tableau.com/app/profile/nicole.freeman/viz/shared/XYKXQ6RH9

-- Point 1: Bike Utilization - This is showing each Citibike with trip duration.
+- [link to dashboard](LINK GOES HERE)Point 1: Bike Utilization - This is showing each Citibike with trip duration.
 The larger the circle, the more the Citibike has been used.

 - Point 2: Trip, Gender and Rider Information - This shows the total number of trips with a breakdown by gender and a breakdown by rider type.
 For rider type, subscriber means annual subscribers and customer means short term customers.